1948 San Jose State Spartans football team

 The 1948 San Jose State Spartans football team represented San Jose State College during the 1948 college football season.

 San Jose State competed in the California Collegiate Athletic Association.
 The team was led by head coach Wilbur V. Hubbard, in his third year, and played home games at Spartan Stadium in San Jose, California.
 They finished the season as champion of the CCAA with a record of nine wins and three losses (9–3, 5–0 CCAA).

+San Jose State was ranked at No. 81 in the final Litkenhous Difference by Score System ratings for 1948.

 Schedule

 Team players in the NFL

-The following San Jose State players were selected in the 1949 NFL Draft.
+The following San Jose State players were selected in the 1949 NFL draft.